laszloszurok/hugo-website/content/arch-notes/post-installation.md

 startx
 ```

 Make sure you have a terminal emulator installed before running startx.
-If you installed all of my suckless builds you have [st](https://wiki.archlinux.org/index.php/St).
+If you installed all of my suckless builds you have {{< target-blank title="st" url="https://wiki.archlinux.org/index.php/St" >}}.

 If you don't want to launch the X server manually with the startx command every time you start up your computer, you have to install a display manager.
-I can recommend [lightdm](https://wiki.archlinux.org/index.php/LightDM).
+I can recommend {{< target-blank title="lightdm" url="https://wiki.archlinux.org/index.php/LightDM" >}}.

 You will also need a greeter (a graphical login screen).
-My favourite one is called [lightdm-slick-greeter](https://github.com/linuxmint/slick-greeter).
+My favourite one is called {{< target-blank title="lightdm-slick-greeter" url="https://github.com/linuxmint/slick-greeter" >}}.
 It's in the AUR, so you have to install it with an AUR helper, like yay.

 You have to do some configurations to make lightdm work.
 Open the file located at /etc/lightdm/lightdm.conf with a texteditor and uncomment the following line under the [LightDM] section: